symfony/symfony-docs/contributing/community/review-comments.rst

 to the Symfony community.** And don't marginalize someone's problems;
 ``Well I guess that's not supposed to happen? 😆``.

-Even if someone's explanation is "inviting to joke about it", it's a real problem to them.
+Even if someone's explanation is "inviting to joke about it", it is a real problem to them.
 Making jokes about this doesn't help with solving their problem and only makes them *feel stupid*.
 Instead, try to discover the actual problem.